Our 2030 commitment

 Partnering to decarbonize marine fuel

-- Collaborating with our shipping partner EXMAR to develop and build a low-carbon ammonia powered vessel as early as 2025.
+- Collaborating with our shipping partner EXMAR to evaluate building a low-carbon ammonia powered vessel.

 - Supplying global markets as one of the world's largest ammonia traders via marine transport.
 We've safely transported 45 million tonnes of ammonia to North America, Africa, Latin America, Europe, and Asia.